dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 #### Non-targeted adversarial attack

-Non-targeted adversarial attack uses FGSM to makes the classifier to give incorrect result of any other class than input image class.
-Here the objective is to perturb the input image in direction where the gradient increases error by some $$\epsilon$$ in such a way that when we reconstruct the resultant adversarial image it looks indistinguishable than the original image.
+<span class='saddlebrown'>Non-targeted adversarial attack uses FGSM to makes the classifier to give incorrect result of any other class than input image class.</span> Here the objective is to perturb the input image in direction where the gradient increases error by some $$\epsilon$$ in such a way that when we reconstruct the resultant adversarial image it looks indistinguishable than the original image.

 ```python
 def non_targeted_attack(img):